Loupeznik/ToDoAppTemplate/README.md

 - Create, read, update and delete ToDos
 - User registration, login, option to reset user's password.
 Accounts are stored in the database, authentication is done using JWT.
 - Email templates and sending emails via Smtp or SendGrid is supported.
+Email templates are written in [Liquid](https://shopify.github.io/liquid/) templating language.

 ## Prerequisites